-"In addition to the large tomb burial, Feature #10, 2 smaller pits appear indicated cut through the floor, side by side several feet to the west of Feature #10.
+"In addition to the large tomb burial, Feature #10, 2 smaller pits appear indicated cut through the floor, side by side several feat to the west of Feature #10.
 These are gray-black fill contrasting with the variegated mottling and diffuse orange-red clouded floor section of the platform on which all the burials brought out in March-June, 1968, occur. . .Immediately to the east of Feature #10 the superimposed burial cluster on the platform floor, Burials #4, #5, #6, #7, and #8 (infant, teeth only), still lay exposed in place where they were described in May-June notes.
 These burials appear intrusive from the upper truncate level resting on the floor of the present exposed platform, whereas Feature #10, the large tomb burial pit, and Features #17 and #18 appeared only after chipping the dark clay gumbo of almost concrete density adhering to the platform floor."

 "Burial #13 was further defined as a slender, slight adult, flexed burial; bones, i.e. humerus and leg bones small and gracile; note unusually heavy wear on molar teeth.
-Add one important detail on burial association: numerous small pebbles concentrated in pocket few inches above the crushed and flattened skull. these in preted as evidence of dance rattles, either terrapin or gourd.
+Add one important detail on burial association: numerous small pebbles concentrated in pocket few inches above the crushed and flattened skull. . . .these in similar situation in at least 2 other log tomb burials have been interpreted as evidence of dance rattles, either terrapin or gourd.
 We have also noted the evidence of a dark organic soil around the constricted bones suggesting some sort of shroud or covering, possibly a skin.
 This feature was extrapolated in descriptions of the cluster of burials (#L, #5, #6, #7) on the platform a few feet to the east."